Xexer/abap-quiz/README.md

-# abap-quiz
+# ABAP Quiz
-ABAP Quiz for Modern ABAP
+ABAP Quiz for Modern ABAP content and tricky questions.
+The repository is a first prototype for this.